Site icon Exercises For Injuries

 Final Points

-Never be afraid to lighten the load or decrease the stability requirements.
+According to Zach Moore, never be afraid to lighten the load or decrease the stability requirements.
 Performing an exercise over and over with incorrect form (in this case, anterior humeral glide) will not fix the problem/form.

-If the cueing and loading strategies above do not work, you may need to resort to other corrective procedures such as soft tissue treatment and rotator cuff exercises.
 For gentle tissue treatment, I would first examine the posterior shoulder capsule.
 It can often be stiff and restricted, which will not allow the humerus to glide posteriorly as it is flexed.
-Next, examine the pecs as they can become dominant and pull the humeral head anterior.

 For the rotator cuff, I would examine the subscapularis.
-If the sub-scan is too long or weak, then its downward and posterior pull will not be able to offset strong muscles, such as the pec major, that pull the humeral head anterior.
-Therefore, strengthening exercises for this muscle may be appropriate.
+If the subscapularis is lengthened or weak, its ability to provide anterior stabilization and posterior pull on the humeral head is compromised, reducing its capacity to counteract anterior forces from dominant muscles like the pectoralis major, which pull the humeral head anterior.

 Summary: